UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 ---

-> Human pose estimation is the computational task of detecting and localizing a set of predefined keypoints, such as joints or landmarks, on one or more objects in images or videos.
-These keypoints are typically represented as 2D or 3D coordinates (e.g., [x, y] or [x, y, visibility]), often accompanied by confidence scores indicating the model’s certainty for each point.
-By capturing the spatial arrangement of the body parts, pose estimation enables fine-grained applications such as motion analysis, gesture recognition, animation, biomechanics, surveillance, and human-computer interaction.
+> In this paper, I will be discussing the fundamentals and workings of deep learning for human pose estimation.
+I believe that there has been a lot of research and breakthroughs, especially recently, on technology that relates to this, and I hope that this deep dive will bring some clarity and new information to how it works!

 <!--more-->
 {: class="table-of-content"}
 * TOC
 {:toc}

-## Main Content
+## Introduction
-Your survey starts here.
-You can refer to the [source code](https://github.com/lilianweng/lil-log/tree/master/_posts) of [lil's blogs](https://lilianweng.github.io/lil-log/) for article structure ideas or Markdown syntax.
-We've provided a [sample post](https://ucladeepvision.github.io/CS188-Projects-2022Winter/2017/06/21/an-overview-of-deep-learning.html) from Lilian Weng and you can find the source code [here](https://raw.githubusercontent.com/UCLAdeepvision/CS188-Projects-2022Winter/main/_posts/2017-06-21-an-overview-of-deep-learning.md)
+Human pose estimation is the computational task of detecting and localizing predefined keypoints, such as joints or landmarks, on one or more objects in images or videos.
+These keypoints are typically represented as 2D or 3D coordinates (e.g., [x, y] or [x, y, visibility]), often accompanied by confidence scores indicating the model’s certainty for each point.
+By capturing the spatial arrangement of the body parts, pose estimation enables fine-grained applications such as motion analysis, gesture recognition, animation, biomechanics, surveillance, and human-computer interaction.

 ## Basic Syntax
 ### Image